Sparthuus/CySpark/README.md

-# Projet-Tri_C
+# Project-Tri_C

-Projet de Mathieu, Jude et Habilan année 2024-2025
+Project of Mathieu, Jude and Habilan.
+Year 2024-2025

+Welcome to our project named **"C-Wire"** currently in development...